 TWM is an equal employment opportunity employer, and its practices center on the principles of open and fair recruitment.
 We treat our employees fairly through the provision of equal opportunities and equal compensation while engaging in employment practices that involve only assessing the characteristics we deem reasonable, such as personal ability, aptitude, or accomplishments.
 We give all entry-level specialists the same remuneration.
 Remuneration for candidates with working experiences is evaluated according to their education, experiences, specialty and certification.
 There is no discrimination based on gender, age, marital status, race or disability in terms of remuneration.

-The salary survey conducted by Taiwan’s government showed that the ratio of average female salary / average male salary in all industries is 0.83 in 2019.
-TWM’s ratio of basic salaries of females in management level is 0.94 (male being 1), higher than the average ratio of all industries (0.83) in Taiwan.
+The salary survey conducted by Taiwan’s government showed that the ratio of average female salary / average male salary in all industries is 0.83 in 2020.
+TWM’s ratio for non-management level (0.89) is higher than the average ratio of all industries (0.83) in Taiwan.

 |Taiwan Mobile||Taiwan Fixed Network||Taiwan Teleservices & Technologies||Taiwan Digital Service||Taihsin Property Insurance Agent||TWM Broadband||Taiwan Kuro Times|